williangaspar/mvc-state/readme.md

 ```

 Not much to say here.
 It is just react.
 Every time you call `viewUpdate` in a model, the state will be updated, any event should be handled by the controller.

+## API

+* **Controller** - Object responsible for manage events, validate data coming from the view and talk to the model.
+* **GetWatcher** -  Function that takes an argument ID and returns an event watcher.
+* **Listener** -  Object with the functions to watch and unWatch events for a storage.
+* **Storage** - Object responsible for storing data, emission, and listening of events.
+* **Unwatch** -  Function that takes an argument event ID and removes the watcher associated with it.
+* **Watch** - Function that takes an event ID and a callback as arguments and link the event with the callback
+* **Model** - Object that holds the business layer, update the view and storage.